codeborne/klite/server/README.md

 * Organize your code into domain packages, e.g. `payments`, `accounting`, and not by type of class, e.g. `controllers`, `repostories`, `services`, etc.
 * Route handler's job is to parse the request, call a service method and transform/return the result.
 It should not implement business logic itself.
 * Prefer annotated route handlers for easier code separation and unit testing.
+* Do not catch common exceptions in your route handlers, but use `ErrorHandler.on` to add a global error handler instead based on Exception type, reducing code duplication.